What Makes a Good Skateboard?

 3) Quality Bearings.

 Quality wheels won’t mean much if you don’t have nice bearings which allow the wheels to spin freely on the axle of the skateboard truck.
 A quality set of bearings will spin well right away and actually get even better once broken in a bit.
 If quality bearings get dirty, they can typically be taken apart and cleaned relatively easily.
-A good set of bearings typically runs between $10 - $16.
+A good set of bearings typically runs between $10 - $20.

-A lower quality bearing typically won’t allow the wheel to spin well and performance can degrade quickly.
+Lower quality bearing typically won’t allow the wheel to spin well and performance can degrade quickly.
 It sounds harsh, but the low quality lubricant used in these bearings can quite literally stink.
 Most low end bearings weren’t designed to be cleaned and re-used and should just be thrown away and replaced.

 4) Proper Trucks.